habuka036/wakame-vdc-wiki/meta/Meta.md

-This is the Meta Wiki Documentation.

-I hope you find it useful - Shaun
+This is the Wiki Meta Documentation, I hope you find it useful.

+## Markdown Documentation
 Firstly, we will be using Markdown formatting, so all of your page names must end in ".md".
 Please take a peak at the Documentation below:

 [[Github Flavored Markdown|https://help.github.com/articles/github-flavored-markdown]]
 [[Markdown Syntax|http://daringfireball.net/projects/markdown/syntax]]
 [[Gollum Documentation|https://github.com/gollum/gollum/wiki]]

+## File naming convention
 Secondly, you REALLY need to understand that GitHub Wiki pages reside in a "flat namespace".
 For those of you who don't understand the implecations of having a "flat namespace", it just means that every wiki page MUST have a unique name.
+You can create pages in other languages, just make sure they end in ".md" ie:
+<pre>$ echo "# こんにちは" >  "こんにちは.md"</pre>

+## Directory Structure
 Thirdly, you can have sub-directories and use them to organize the wiki.
 Please note the directory listings below:
 <pre>